 Rolando grew up in Puerto Rico and since moving to Massachusetts in the late eighties, he has been involved over the years with many organizations dealing with diversity and minorities visibility, such as The National Conference for Community Justice, City Year, Gays for Good, The Leadership Inc. and others.
 This is his second term as AMMP Public Relations Chair.
 He currently lives in East Boston with his other half, who is also a Mass General employee.

 Fun Fact: Rolando is convinced he will be able to speak Danish someday; he continues to study and visit Denmark every couple of years since 2011.
 So far, he can order a coffee and a hot dog in that language.
 Meanwhile, through the Mass General Study Reimbursement Benefit he is working on finishing his studies in Communications.

 AMMP Membership Chair

-Lisa holds a BA in psychology with a minor in cognitive science and a graduate certificate in health care management, both from UMass Boston.
-She is also a 200-hour trauma-informed yoga instructor and is currently pursuing advanced credentialing as a 300-hour teacher.
+Lisa holds a BA in psychology with a minor in cognitive science and a graduate certificate in healthcare management, both from UMass Boston.
+She is also a 500-hour Trauma Informed Yoga Instructor and currently teaches part time at a yoga studio in the community.
 Lisa was also a recipient of our AMMP scholarship in 2018 and 2019.

-Lisa’s leadership style is grounded in uplifting and empowering staff, which she achieves by collaboratively working with others to intentionally bring about change and facilitate well-being within the work environment.
-She continues to explore the broad landscape within the Mass General community and eagerly welcomes this new chapter as an AMMP Membership Chair.
-She is proud and honored to be a part of this important work and prestigious organization.
+Lisa’s leadership style is grounded in uplifting and empowering staff which she achieves by collaboratively working with others to intentionally bring about change and facilitate wellbeing within the work environment.
+She continues to explore the broad landscape within the MGH community and eagerly welcomes this new chapter as an AMMP Membership Chair.
+She is proud and honored to be a part of this important work with AMMP and the MGH institution.